Charles F. Kettering: Flxible

+General Motors

-Delco was sold to General Motors in 1918, as part of United Motors Company.
+Delco was sold to General Motors in 1918, as part of United Motors.
 Delco became the foundation for the General Motors Research Corporation and Delco Electronics.
 Kettering became vice-president of General Motors Research Corporation in 1920 and held the position for 27 years.

 Between 1918 and 1923, he led the research and development at GM's Dayton research laboratories to commercialize air-cooled engines for cars and trucks.
-They used fans forcing air across copper fins for heat dissipation.
+The GM "copper-cooled" automotive engine used fans forcing air across copper fins for heat dissipation.
 The commercialization, attempted between 1921 and 1923, was unsuccessful due to a combination of factors, nontechnical and technical.
-Air-cooled engines have had commercial success before and since, in various fields (small engines, aircraft, cars), but the historical moment of GM's "copper-cooled" automotive engine was inauspicious.
+Air-cooled engines have had commercial success before and since, used widely in such applications as lawnmowers, small aircraft, and automobiles - notably the Volkswagen Beetle and many generations of Porsche sports cars.

+Leaded gas

 Kettering's research in fuel was based on his belief that oil would be in short supply and additives would allow more efficient engines with higher compression.
 His "high percentage" solution was to mix ethanol with gasoline, while his "low percentage solution" looked for additives that would be added in small quantities to increase what later would be called the octane rating of gasoline.
 Thomas Midgley Jr. and Kettering identified tetraethyllead (TEL) in December 1921 as an additive that would eliminate engine knocking at a dilution of one thousand to one.
 While use of ethanol could not be patented, TEL's use as an additive could.
 Kettering and Midgley secured its patent and proceeded to promote the use of TEL as an additive instead of other options.
 Kettering became the first president of the newly founded Ethyl Corporation that started to produce TEL in 1923.
 One year later, he hired Robert A. Kehoe as the medical expert to proclaim that leaded gasoline was safe for humans.
 That its use was an ecological disaster leading to a global lead contamination was not acknowledged until many decades later.